gaddam-vinay/clashofclans-python/README.md

 - spcace for normal attack and x for axe attack
 - r for rage spell
 - h for heal spell
-# snapshot og a game in terminal
+# snapshot of a game in terminal

 ![alt text](https://github.com/gaddam-vinay/clashofclans-python/blob/master/image.png?raw=true)